gde-codelabs/gde-codelabs.github.io/exampleSite/content/posts/gradio-custom-component-beginner.md

 Frontend Server (Go here): http://localhost:7861/
 ```

 As you see there are two exposed endpoints, `Backend Server` and `Frontend Server`.
-To see the running UI component, open up a web browser, then naviate to the `Backend Server` address (`http://localhost:7861/`).
+To see the running UI component, open up a web browser, then naviate to the `Frontend Server` address (`http://localhost:7861/`).
 Then you will see the following screen with the two Textboxes:

 ![first-connect](/assets/images/gradio-custom-component-beginner/first-connect.png)